What is spit or smokeless tobacco?

 - Bad breath

 Leukoplakia is a white patch in the mouth that can become cancer.
 These are sometimes called sores but they are usually painless.
 Many studies have shown high rates of leukoplakia at the place in the mouth where users place their chew or dip.
-One study found that nearly 3 of 4 of daily users of moist snuff and chewing tobacco had non-cancerous or pre-cancerous lesions (sores) in the mouth.
+One study found that nearly 3 out of 4 daily users of moist snuff and chewing tobacco had non-cancerous or pre-cancerous lesions (sores) in the mouth.
 The longer a person uses oral tobacco, the more likely they are to have leukoplakia.

 Tobacco can irritate or destroy gum tissue.
 Many regular smokeless tobacco users have receding gums, gum disease, tooth decay (from the high sugar content in the tobacco), and bone loss around the teeth.
 The surface of the tooth root may be exposed where gums have shrunken.
 All this can cause teeth to loosen and fall out.

 Smokeless tobacco may also play a role in heart disease and high blood pressure.
-Results from a large American Cancer Society study showed that men who switched from cigarettes to snuff or chewing tobacco had higher death rates from heart disease stroke, cancer of the mouth and lung, and all causes of death combined than former smokers who stopped using all tobacco products.
+Results from a large American Cancer Society study showed that men who switched from cigarettes to snuff or chewing tobacco had higher death rates from heart disease, stroke, cancer of the mouth and lung, and all causes of death combined than former smokers who stopped using all tobacco products.
 It’s unclear whether the heart disease was caused by the smokeless tobacco products in this study.

 The snuff and chewing tobacco products most widely used in the United States have very high levels of cancer-causing agents (carcinogens) called tobacco-specific nitrosamines.
 These carcinogens cause lung cancer in animals, even when injected into their blood.
-There are other kinds of cancer-causing agents in smokeless tobacco, too, such as benzo[a]pyrene and other polycyclic aromatic carcinogens.
+There are other cancer-causing agents in smokeless tobacco, too, such as benzo[a]pyrene and other polycyclic aromatic carcinogens.
 These carcinogens may be why several types of cancer are linked to use of smokeless tobacco (see above list).

 How do the risks of using smokeless tobacco compare with cigarette smoking?

-Smokeless tobacco products are less lethal than cigarettes: on average, they kill fewer people than cigarettes.
+Smokeless tobacco products are less lethal than cigarettes: On average, they kill fewer people than cigarettes.
 But smokeless tobacco hurts and kills people all the same.
 Even though they are marketed as a less harmful alternative to smoking, smokeless products can be deadly.
 And they have not been proven to help smokers quit.

 Smokers who delay quitting by using smokeless products between cigarettes greatly increase their risk of lung cancer.
 They also set themselves up for new health problems caused by smokeless tobacco.